LinusNEP/EnvoDat/README.md

 ![Scenes Characteristics](./docs/scene_characteristics.gif)

-## Installations
-kindly refer to the [INSTALL.md](docs/INSTALL.md) for installing the necessary tools and dependencies.

 ## Getting Started
 To learn more about using EnvoDat for training, benchmarking, and evaluating supervised learning models and perception algorithms, kindly refer to [GET_STARTED.md](docs/GET_STARTED.md).